Networking (and the Internet)

 If you set things up like this then anyone with an Internet connection will be able to open your database, as long as you give them the right user name and password.
 The connection can be to one of your other offices with its own permanent link to the Internet; or it can be a salesman visiting a client and using a laptop sitting next to a mobile phone.
 Even a slow Internet connection gives adequate performance with textual databases.

-If you don't have any permanently Internet-connected computer then you can still set up database sharing, by paying for a service that "hosts" your databases and the Cardbox Server on the Internet.
+If you don't have any permanently Internet-connected computer then you can still set up database sharing, by hosting your Cardbox Server in the Cloud.